 Youth Soccer Training & Development: Myelin & Training - The Scientific Concept in Skill Development

-In this article, I explain the scientific background to the Soccer Awareness training method.
+/In this article, I explain the scientific background to the Soccer Awareness training method.
 A previous article introduced Awareness Training and explained how it helps players develop skills more rapidly than traditional training methods.
 In this article I want to explain the scientific background to Awareness Training and how the approach speeds up and improves decision making and the thought processes in soccer.

 In my experience, there are three key ingredients for successful skill acquisition and development.
 They are:

-2. Ignition, and
+Ignition, and

-3. Master Coaching
+Master Coaching

 These three elements work together within your brain to create myelin.
 Myelin is the neural substance that adds vast amounts of speed and accuracy to your movement, thoughts and decisions.